fantajeon/J2Composer/README.md

       CC: clang
       MAKEVARS: ...
     script: your_shell_script_command_here
+  - name: ...
+    wasm:
+      path: path/to/myplugin.wasm
+      import: your_function
 ```

-In this structure:
+Within this configuration:

-- `name` is the name of the function you're adding, which can be directly called within your Jinja2 templates.
+- `name`: Represents the name of the function you're adding, which can be invoked directly within your Jinja2 templates.
-- `params` lists the parameters your function or filter requires.
-For filters, the default input (representing the value being filtered) is accessed using `$(input)`.
+- `params`: Enumerates the parameters your function or filter mandates.
+For filters, access the default input (symbolizing the value being filtered) using $(input).
-- `env` sets environment variables that the shell command will have access to when executed.
-This is useful for customizing the behavior of your scripts based on the environment.
+- `env`: Dictates environment variables to which the shell command will have access upon execution.
+This is pivotal when tailoring the behavior of your scripts contingent on the environment.
-- `script` contains the shell command that the function will execute when called.
+- `script`: Incorporates the shell command that gets executed when the function is called.
+- `wasm`: Specifies Wasm plugin configurations.
+Within this:
+  - `path`: Points to the wasm binary encapsulating the plugin functions.
+  - `import`: Denotes the specific plugin function encapsulated within the wasm binary.

 ## Filters and Functions